svlenskii/calbicans/phylo/Readme.md

 # Phylogenetic analysis

-This directory contains the results of a phylogenetic analysis for Totiviridae, Partitiviridae, Nodaviridae, and Dicistroviridae.
+This directory contains the results of a phylogenetic analysis for Totiviridae, Partitiviridae, Narnaviridae, and Nodaviridae.
 The reference sequences that were extracted from the Serratus output are highlighted in green.

 __images__